kubeflow/website/content/docs/notebooks/custom-notebook.md

     --port=8888
     ```

-* Disable authentication, as Kubeflow takes care of authentication.
-Use the
+* Disable authentication.
+(Kubeflow takes care of authentication based on
+  the type of authentication selected during deployment of Kubeflow.
+After
+  authentication to Kubeflow, users can access all Kubeflow components
+  from the UI, including notebooks.)

-  following setting to allow passwordless access to Jupyter:
+    Use the following setting to allow passwordless access to your Jupyter
+    notebook servers:

     ```
     --NotebookApp.token=''  --NotebookApp.password=''